So, we’ve prepared some tips about the order of wedding procession to make your bridal march shipshape.

 Mother of the Bride

 Next to come is The Groom.
-Usually he goes through the aisle and takes his place near the Altar.
-Now and then young couples decide on groom’s parents escort.
-If it is so, they will sit in the front right row.
+Usually, he goes through the aisle and takes his place near the Altar.
+Now and then young couples decide on the groom’s parent’s escort.
+If it is so, they will sit in the front right now.
 In some wedding processional orders, the Groom might come in with the Best Man.

 The Best Man is the third important person at the wedding.
-In most countries and cultures, The Best Man not only assists the groom, but he also is a legal witness to the marriage.
-The Best Man can enter the venue by wedding party entrances and walk along the aisle, or he can just walk from the side and stay next to the groom.
-The Best Man’s duty is to hold groom’s ring or sometimes both of the rings.
+In most countries and cultures, The Best Man not only assists the groom but also is a legal witness to the marriage.
+The Best Man can enter the venue with wedding party entrances and walk along the aisle, or he can just walk from the side and stay next to the groom.
+The Best Man’s duty is to hold the groom’s ring or sometimes both of the rings.

-The Groomsmen are those nice people who arrange all the guests on their places during the wedding processional.
+The Groomsmen are those nice people who arrange all the guests at their places during the wedding processional.
 Not an easy job to do.
 So, it’s highly recommended for them to come to the venue an hour earlier to check if everything is consistent with a wedding protocol and ready for the big day.
 The Groomsmen enter the procession one by one or all together.
-They walkdown the aisle and stand by the groom’s side,anticipating his entrance.
-In some wedding processionals, the The Best Man comes last with the groomsmen.
+They walk down the aisle and stand by the groom’s side, anticipating his entrance.
+In some wedding professionals, The Best Man comes last with the groomsmen.